Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Learning on 3D surface meshes

 GEM convolution layers define message passing intrinsically on the mesh $\M$ without dependence on the embedding in the ambient space, such as Euclidean vertex coordinates. $\SO(2)$ features can be expressed in ambient coordinates, which is done at the network output.
 Since tangential planes by definition rotate with the geometric model of the artery, the GEM convolution operator $(K * f)$ preserves $\SE(3)$ equivariance if the tangential input features move along with the surface.

 Our input features $f^\text{in}$ are equivariant under rotation and invariant under translation of the mesh $\M$ by construction.
 Furthermore, our pooling and unpooling operators $\psi_\text{pool}$ and $\psi_\text{unpool}$ preserve $\SE(3)$ equivariance because they do not depend on the embedding of $\M$ in ambient space.
-Consequently, neural networks composed entirely of GEM convolution and pooling layers yield an end-to-end $\SE(3)$-equivariant operator together with our input features $f^\text{in}$ (proof in Appendix~A).
+Consequently, neural networks composed entirely of GEM convolution and pooling layers yield an end-to-end $\SE(3)$-equivariant operator together with our input features $f^\text{in}$.